 Fly Your Family to Disney World

 In most cases, one of the easiest ways to fly your family to Disney World is to sign up for the Southwest Rapid Rewards® Plus Credit Card.
 Doing so and meeting the minimum spending requirement of $1,000 in the first 3 months will net you at least 40,000 Southwest Rapid Rewards points.
+Plus, earn 20,000 points after you spend $12,000 on purchases in the first 12 months your account is open.
 However, it is important to remember that the $69 annual fee for this card is not waived the first year.

 If you’re lucky enough to live near a Southwest hub, you might even be able to find nonstop flights under the threshold of 25,000 points per round-trip flight.
 Even better, if you live close enough to a Disney park to drive, you can skip this step altogether.
 Either way, you will save a ton on transportation — money that you can free up for another component of your frugal Disney adventure.

 Several major hotel chains offer properties in and around the Walt Disney World property that can be booked with points.
 However, one of the best options out there is the Starwood Preferred Guest Program.
 And earning points in the program becomes infinitely easier if you and your spouse sign up for the Starwood Preferred Guest® Credit Card from American Express (currently unavailable).

 Signing up for two cards will net you a minimum of 150,000 points.
 Once you bank those points, you can use them to stay at either one of these Disney World properties for free: